 On the other hand, if one has Meniere's disease in both ears (bilateral Meniere's disease), and one is not certain which one is causing dizzy attacks, it would seem reasonable to us to first try steroids.
 If the steroids work for 3 months, then one might reasonably move on to gentamicin.
 If they don't work, then either the choice of ear was wrong, both ears are active at the same time, or the diagnosis is wrong (migraine is the usual alternative confounding diagnosis in bilateral Menieres).

 Studies using a long term protocol, or an "as needed" methodology (no more than 4 injections/year) suggest that their results are very good (Sennaroglu et al, 2001; Boleas-Aguirre et al, 2007; 2008, Leng et al, 2016).
 Boleas-Aguirre et al reported "acceptable" vertigo control in 117/129.
-Here there were sufficient patients, but of course, there is some fuzziness to what one considers as "acceptable"
+Here there were sufficient patients, but of course, there is some fuzziness to what one considers as "acceptable".
+We think 4 injections is too many.

 There also is an ongoing trial involving a steroid gel that slowly dissolves in the middle ear (Otonomy trial).
 Variants of long term treatment that extend the duration make more sense to us than single injections, but likely will have their own problems If this methodology does indeed prove out, then the main issue would be to determine where it belongs in the staged management of Menieres.
 Perhaps, after medical treatment has failed, prior to gentamicin treatment, based on the characteristics of the patient.